Skip to main content Skip to navigation Skip to footer

 12. Subscription Management

-Manage machine activation, licensing, and subscription tokens.
-Key subcommands: login (authenticate with subscription portal), status (show current license state), activation (activate/deactivate machines), repo (manage per-repo licenses).
+Manage licensing and subscription tokens.
+Key subcommands: login (authenticate with subscription portal), status (show current license state), activation (machine slot status), repo (manage per-repo licenses).

 12.1 login